Posts

 Scott Lewins in a field

 Welcome to the Vermont Entomology and Participatory Action Research Team (VEPART) scouting report.
 Over the course of the growing season we will be reporting out on the major insect pests and diseases found at UVM’s Horticultural Research and Education Center and in collaboration with farm partners throughout the region.
-This year’s farm partners include: the Garden at Yellow Barn Farm (Arlington, VT) and Boneyard Farm (Cambridge, VT).
+This year’s farm partners include: Last Resort Farm, Intervale Community Farm, and Bone Mountain Farm.
 This scouting program is also a collaboration between UVM Extension, UVM Insititute for Agroecology, and the Vermont Vegetable and Berry Growers Association (VVBGA).
-Funding for the program is generously provided by VVBGA.
+Funding for the program is generously provided by VVBGA and UVM College of Agriculture and Life Sciences.

 Reports can be found below.